dudewithhalo/Computational_physics_phy473/weather analysis/README.md

 This data comes from a weather station located in San Diego, California.
 There are various metrics given such as air temperature, air pressure, and relative humidity.
 Data was collected for a period of three years, `from September 2011 to September 2014`.

+We are using two different algorithm technique : K means and hierarchical agglomerative clustering(HAC)
 <hr>

 ### Dataset Description<br>